14paxton/14paxton.github.io/MarkDown.md

 shortRepo: ghpages
 ---

-# GitHub Styling Querks
+# GitHub Styling Quirks

-## visible in github md page
+## visible in GitHub md page

 > **Note**<br>
 > This is a note